 Upgrade the server components after upgrading the Space Manager client.

 Use the same DBA account to install server components and the Server Agent.
-See Space Manager User Requirements on page 14 for more information.
-See also, "Server Agent User Requirements" in the Space Manager Installation Guide.
+See Space Manager User Requirements on page 16 for more information.

 To install (or upgrade) server objects